IntellectualChar/roco222/journal.md

 To do this you have to create an empty repository on your github account, then using the commands:

 > git remote add origin https://github.com/username/repositoryname.git
 > git push -u origin master

 Then we logged into the github account through the terminal, and the journal was uploaded to my github.

-To upload the file after changes again, we just had to type git push.
+To upload the file after changes again, we just had to type git add journal.md, git commit, then git push.
 Then using git pull you can retreive the file.